LartTyler/MHWDB-Docs/source/includes/_endpoints_weapons.md

 affinity | Integer | The affinity of the weapon defense | Integer | Some weapons (namely "gunlance" types) augment player defense; such weapons indicate that with this field

-### Boost Types
-An insect glaive's boost type may be one of the following values.

-- sever
-- speed
-- element
-- health
-- stamina
-- blunt

 ### Bowgun Deviation
 A bowgun's deviation may be one of the following values.